derRiesenOtter/bachelor/docs/thesis/methods.typ

 The block decomposition algorithm by Martin Girard @noauthor_files_2024 was used to factorize the protein sequences into blocks of a certain uniformity.
-To be able to use the block decomposition as a feature for @nn the output was transformed from a list of tuples containing the start and end of a block to a sequence, where each position represents the block that it is in.
+To be able to use the block decomposition as a feature for @nn::pl the output was transformed from a list of tuples containing the start and end of a block to a sequence, where each position represents the block that it is in.
 As the original algorithm did not provide information about the